Skip the barbecue? Lack of CO2 hits EU beer, meat production

 The British government prioritizes carbon dioxide for use in hospitals and fire-extinguishers, so companies that use the gas for manufacturing — to make fizzy drinks or process meat, for example — are being supplied with less.

 Industrial carbon dioxide is obtained as a byproduct in the production of fertilizers.
-That means that companies that use the gas, like breweries and slaughterhouses, have no say on how much is produced.
+That means that companies that use the gas, like breweries and slaughterhouses, have no say in how much is produced.

 "If it's not making much money, you basically don't carry on producing it.
 Things are getting tight," he said.